 One interesting fact from Dr. Hawes: during bladder cystoscopy of chronic UTI patients she frequently sees “pimples” on their bladder surface.
 The correct medical term is Cystitis cystica, which is a benign lesion of the bladder as a result of chronic inflammation.

 These “pimples” are “thought to be caused by chronic irritation of the urothelium because of infection, calculi, obstruction, or tumor”.

 Per Dr. Hawes, a biopsy of these pimples typically comes back with results of bacterial contamination.
 Basically, bacteria comfortably reside inside of these “pimples” on a bladder wall.
 The worst thing, they can reappear from time to time to cause yet another infection.
 That’s why you notice that UTI symptoms come back after antibiotics.

 If that’s the case, Dr. Hawes’ identifies the type of bacteria via a culture test and which antibiotic bacteria are susceptive to.
-After that, she combines a short-term intensive antibiotic therapy with a long-term (1-3 month) low dose antibiotics.
+After that, she combines short-term intensive antibiotic therapy with long-term (1-3 month) low dose antibiotics.
 This normally kills bacteria that keep reappearing out of the cysts into your bladder.

 What Else Can You Do When Antibiotics Fail?

 When it comes to the best treatment for recurrent chronic UTIs there are two main camps.

 Some physicians prefer a long-term antibiotic treatment protocol, frequently prescribing a variety of antibiotics over the course of several months (or even years

 Others advocate for the mindful use of antibiotics and focus on correcting underlying dysbiosis